Trial Blog Regarding a Defendant’s Right Not to Testify

 An Example of Why Honesty is Crucial in the Jury Selection Process

-I’m currently in trial in an armed robbery case in the 6th Judicial Circuit Court in Oakland County, Michigan.
+I’m currently in a trial on an armed robbery case in the 6th Judicial Circuit Court in Oakland County, Michigan.
 As we picked the jury last Thursday, a process called voir dire, I delved into an issue that never fails to be an issue in a jury trial.
-Many people want to hear from the defendant; they want to hear them testify and profess their innocence.
+Many people want to hear from the defendant; they want to listen to them testify and profess their innocence.
 In fact, this desire on behalf of some jurors is so extreme that they will candidly admit that even if the judge gives them an instruction that the law prohibits them from considering whether the defendant testifies as evidence, they just cannot follow the law in that regard.
 I always preface my questions in that area with my truthful experience that I’ve never had a trial when at least one person doesn’t candidly admit that this is their firmly held opinion.
-Failure to adequately explain that it’s the defendant’s right not to testify and their silence cannot be used against them, can be fatal to a client’s case.
+Failure to adequately explain that it’s the defendant’s right not to testify and their silence cannot be used against them can be fatal to a client’s case.

 The Fifth Amendment provides, “No person shall be held to answer for a capital, or otherwise, infamous crime, unless on a presentment or indictment of a Grand Jury, except in cases arising in the land or naval forces, or in the Militia, when in actual service in time of war or public danger; nor shall any person be subject for the same offense to be twice put in jeopardy of life or limb; nor shall be compelled in any criminal case to be a witness against himself, nor be deprived of life, liberty, or property, without due process of law; nor shall private property be taken for public use, without just compensation.”